Transubstantiation: Reformation

 During the Protestant Reformation, the doctrine of transubstantiation was heavily criticised as an Aristotelian "pseudophilosophy" imported into Christian teaching and jettisoned in favor of Martin Luther's doctrine of sacramental union, or in favor, per Huldrych Zwingli, of the Eucharist as memorial.

-In the Protestant Reformation, the doctrine of transubstantiation became a matter of much controversy.
+In the Reformation, the doctrine of transubstantiation became a matter of much controversy.
 Martin Luther held that "It is not the doctrine of transubstantiation which is to be believed, but simply that Christ really is present at the Eucharist".
 In his On the Babylonian Captivity of the Church (published on 6 October 1520) Luther wrote:

 In his 1528 Confession Concerning Christ's Supper, he wrote:

 What Luther thus called a "sacramental union" is often erroneously called "consubstantiation" by non-Lutherans.
 In On the Babylonian Captivity, Luther upheld belief in the Real Presence of Jesus and, in his 1523 treatise The Adoration of the Sacrament, defended adoration of the body and blood of Christ in the Eucharist.

-In the Six Articles of 1539, the death penalty is specifically prescribed for any who denied transubstantiation.

-This was changed under Elizabeth I. In the 39 articles of 1563, the Church of England declared: "Transubstantiation (or the change of the substance of Bread and Wine) in the Supper of the Lord, cannot be proved by holy Writ; but is repugnant to the plain words of Scripture, overthroweth the nature of a Sacrament, and hath given occasion to many superstitions".
+In England, the Six Articles of 1539 prescribed the death penalty for any who denied transubstantiation.
+This was changed under Elizabeth I. In the Thirty-nine Articles of 1563, the Church of England declared: "Transubstantiation (or the change of the substance of Bread and Wine) in the Supper of the Lord, cannot be proved by holy Writ; but is repugnant to the plain words of Scripture, overthroweth the nature of a Sacrament, and hath given occasion to many superstitions".
 Laws were enacted against participation in Catholic worship, which remained illegal until 1791.

 For a century and half – 1672 to 1828 – transubstantiation had an important role, in a negative way, in British political and social life.
 Under the Test Act, the holding of any public office was made conditional upon explicitly denying Transubstantiation.
 Any aspirant to public office had to repeat the formula set out by the law: "I, N, do declare that I do believe that there is not any transubstantiation in the sacrament of the Lord's Supper, or in the elements of the bread and wine, at or after the consecration thereof by any person whatsoever."